Cashmere Cat: 2006-2015: Early years, Mirror Maru and Wedding Bells

 As a teenager, Høiberg began producing music and teaching himself how to DJ.
 He represented Norway in the DMC World DJ Championships from 2006 to 2009 under the pseudonym DJ Final.

 Høiberg's debut extended play (EP) as Cashmere Cat, Mirror Maru, was released on 22 October 2012 on French label Pelican Fly.
 The diversity and influence of multiple genres gained support from notables such as Hudson Mohawke, Rustie and Gilles Peterson.

 He continued to gain recognition with a number of remixes, including his edits of 2 Chainz' "No Lie," Lana Del Rey's "National Anthem," Miguel's "Do You..." and Jeremih's "773 Love."
 In January 2013, producer, songwriter and musician Benny Blanco invited Cashmere to New York to collaborate on production work and helped book his first.
 In 2013 Cashmere Cat also played his first concerts in the United States.
 That summer, he moved from Norway to Manhattan.

+The title track of Mirror Maru was also featured on the soundtrack of the 2013 video game Grand Theft Auto V.

 On 11 February 2014, Høiberg's second EP Wedding Bells was released on UK label LuckyMe.
 In August same year, he produced and featured on "Be My Baby" from Ariana Grande's second studio album My Everything.
 He was also the opening act during Grande's North American The Honeymoon Tour.
 On September 26, 2014, Jeremih released promotional single "Nobody But U" produced by Cashmere Cat, but it did not make his oft-delayed and hotly-anticipated Late Nights: The Album.

+Among his early co-production credits in the United States, often alongside Blanco, were Ludacris' single "Party Girls" (featuring Wiz Khalifa, Jeremih and Cashmere Cat) and Ryn Weaver's debut single "OctaHate", both released in 2014.